 Application Fee (Offline Task*, see note below): The link to pay the $35 Application Fee is available from www.cpet.ufl.edu.
-One application fee covers both Students attending a Florida High School who qualify for free and reduced may request an Application Fee Waiver.
+Students attending a Florida High School who qualify for free and reduced may request an Application Fee Waiver.

 - Application Deadlines & Notifications